Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 ## The Value of Shared Security

-Multiple chains are secured by the same underlying resource, PoW (merge-mining) or PoS (tokens at stake).
+Multiple processes are secured by the same underlying resource, PoW (merge-mining) or PoS (tokens at stake).

-This allows chains to exist under the same security umbrella.
+This allows processes to exist under the same security umbrella.

 ---